Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click the Menu icon and select Settings from the menu.

-- Settings tab will now open.
-Scroll all the way down and click Advanced.
+- Scroll down and click Advanced.

 - Click Clear browsing data.

-After a couple of moments, the cache will be cleared.
-Restart the browser and check if the problem is still there.
+After a couple of moments, the cache will be cleared, restart the browser, and check if the problem is still there.

-Solution 5 – Switch off hardware acceleration
+7. Switch off hardware acceleration

+Therefore, we advise you to disable this feature to fix this problem completely.
 Even though this method works on Chrome, disabling hardware acceleration is similar for all major browsers.

-Solution 6 – Switch off Chrome’s Sandbox Mode
+8. Switch off Chrome’s Sandbox Mode

 - First, you should right-click a Chrome shortcut on the desktop and select Properties to open the window and tab below.